BackOnTruck/Cytus-II-DB/README.md

 ## Usage

-Type the following commands in the shell and then you can view the database at [localhost:8080](http://localhost:8080).
+Type `npm run serve` in the `./web` folder in the terminal and then you can view the database at [localhost:8080](http://localhost:8080).

-1. `cd web`
-2. `npm run serve`
+If you don't know Ivy's passcode, it's 2501004, referring to her Serial Number OPCI_2501_IV.

 ## Clean